 A holding company creates an additional layer of protection between the operating companies and the owners.
 The subsidiary operational companies are owned by the holding company.
 Which in turn is owned by the company members.

 Additionally, it allows company owners to insulate assets and businesses from one another.
 This helps prevent losses incurred by one subsidiary from affecting other companies owned by the holding company.

 What are the disadvantages of forming an LLC as a holding company?
 The key disadvantage relates to the complexity of structuring and operating the parent company as a separate entity.
 Failing to draw clear lines of distinction between a holding company and its subsidiaries can result in the parent company losing its liability protection.

-When forming a holding company as an LLC there are important structural requirements that must be met.
+When forming a holding company as an LLC there are important several structural requirements that must be met.
 The umbrella company and its subsidiary companies must adhere to the requirements that draw a clear line of separation between the two.

 The best way of ensuring your holding company is correctly structured is to hire a legal professional.
 They can guide you through the process of forming an LLC holding company and positioning its subsidiary companies under its umbrella.

 Forming an LLC holding company follows many of the same steps as forming an LLC.
 The rules vary from state to state, so check the requirements for your specific region.